Are you ready for the rig?

 By Travis Crane

 Shatter, wax, budder, crumble, rosin, high terpene full spectrum, hash oil.
-For people on their first time dabbing, there’s a lot to learn about marijuana concentrates.
-If you’re about to do you first dab, take a deep breath, don’t let the blow torch freak you out, and arm yourself with knowledge.
-Let’s dive into the hottest trend in the cannabis industry and what to expect from your first time dabbing.
+Ordinarily, for people on their first time dabbing, there’s a lot to learn about marijuana concentrates.
+For instance, If you’re about to do you first dab, take a deep breath, don’t let the blow torch freak you out, and arm yourself with knowledge.
+With that said, let’s dive into the hottest trend in the cannabis industry and what to expect from your first time dabbing.

 First time dabbing Q&A